Gamma Iota Sigma: Symbols

-Gamma Iota Sigma Coat of Arms

-The Coat of Arms for Gamma Iota Sigma is in the shape of what is known as a fire mark.
-Fire marks were made of iron and placed on the exterior of the buildings on insured properties so as to identify the specific fire company that, in the event of a fire, would serve to extinguish it.
+Gamma Iota Sigma Coat of Arms is in the shape of what is known as a fire mark.
+Fire marks were made of iron and placed on the exterior of the buildings on insured properties to identify the specific fire company that, in the event of a fire, would serve to extinguish it.
 The fire mark is decorated with the symbol of the four clasped right hands.
 Each hand is representative of one of the four ideals upon which the fraternity is based: friendship, knowledge, integrity, and fidelity.
 Beneath clasped hands are the Greek letters for Gamma Iota Sigma.